bcrowell/cm_invariants/README.md

 The program godel.mac calculates results for the Godel spacetime, comparing against published results.

+The program polynomial.mac calculates the CM invariants for a metric defined in terms of polynomials in the coordinates, comparing against results provided by Ian Anderson.

 All of the test programs call the function cm_do_tests().
 This function checks that the traceless Ricci tensor is indeed traceless, checks the symmetries of the Weyl tensor and its Hodge dual, and